-Moving to the Country is a Dream Come True
+Moving to the Country Is A Dream Come True

 When I was married, and the children were little, the weekend mornings would come around to great relief!
-No need for the hustle of a school morning with getting them up, clothed and fed and bustled out the front door for the school run.
-On the weekend we could take things a bit slower and just have time to mooch about in pj’s for an hour or two, perhaps idly watching the cartoons on the TV while eating a bowl of cereal sitting on the couch - which was usually strictly verboten! - until I’d then clap my hands together in an excited gesture to signal we were on the move and headed out for the day!
-At that signal everyone was up, dressed and ready for action!
-Keen to get us all out of the house into some fresh air and away from the usual weekday routine of school and work, we would all pile into the car for a drive out to the country.
+For two whole days, there was no need for the hustle and bustle of getting out the front door for the school run.
+On the weekend we could take things a bit slower and have time to mooch about in pj’s for an hour or two, perhaps idly watching the cartoons on the TV while eating a bowl of cereal sitting on the couch, which was my way of giving the kids a chance to just hang out and be kids!

-One of my happiest memories of that time was the sense of security I felt we had as a family when we were all snuggled up and buckled up, spending time together in the car motoring on down the highway.
-It just used to please my heart being in such close proximity to the people I loved for such a length of time.
-I think the Sunday drive is one of life ’s old-fashioned, simple pleasures that families can truly enjoy before life gets to be dominated by busyness with all the outside commitments that divert time away from each other.
+One of my happiest memories of that time was the sense of security I felt when we were all spending time together as a family in the car motoring on down the highway.
+It just used to please my heart getting to be in such close contact to the people I loved for such a length of time.
+I think the Sunday drive is one of life ’s old-fashioned, simple pleasures that families can truly enjoy before life gets to be dominated by all the outside commitments that divert time away from each other.

-I loved the idea of taking a drive out to the country for the day.
+I used to love the idea of taking a drive out to the country for the day.
 Though, as every mother knows, before heading out on an hour-long ride, first there must be snacks with a quick pit-stop at our local cafe for supplies for the trip, of course!
 Cappuccino and latte for the grown-ups, hot chocolates with marshmallows for the kids and toasties and croissants for everyone.
-This all kept tummies from rumbling and complaints at bay about being bored and asking the question, “Are we there yet?”.
-Yummy things to quell the munchies and a few silly games of “I Spy” always made for a perfectly timed, as well as a fun and happy trip.
+This all kept tummies from rumbling and complaints at bay about being bored and asking the question, ‘Are we there yet?’.
+Yummy things to quell the munchies and a few silly games of ‘I Spy’ always made for a perfectly timed, fun and happy trip.

 I suppose that somewhere down deep within me, there was a yearning to have that dream come true, and as we all now know … it has!
-The old adage “Be careful what you wish for” appears to have been well at work here because as I now look around my country property, I have exactly what it was that I yearned for all those years ago.
+The old saying 'Be careful what you wish for' appears to have been well at work here because as I now look around my country property, I have exactly what it was that I yearned for all those years ago.

 I cannot believe my good fortune.
 Did I choose this spot or did it choose me?
-I genuinely think I’ve been ‘called’ out here to create a new life that is total alignment with my gifts and talents, those which have been inside me since I was a little girl, and which have saved me from despair and depression as an adult woman.
-Nothing is ever really an accident or a surprise.
+I genuinely think I’ve been ‘called’ out here to create a new life that is total alignment with my gifts and talents, those which have been inside me since I was a little girl.
+These talents and gifts are the ones that awakened the dream in me to come and live in the country, as nothing is ever really an accident or a surprise.
 God indeed does have the plan and purpose for our lives.
-I have witnessed Him go ahead of me to place all the right people, places and situations to make my path straight.
+I have witnessed Him go ahead of me to put all the right people, places and situations in my path.
 My new life is a testament to this.

 So my day-dreams of living in the country as a young wife and mother all those years ago have now become my new reality in my mid-life years.